evmos/docs/docs/protocol/modules/feemarket.md

 #### Enabling base fee

-To enable EIP1559 with the EVM, the following parameters should be set :
+To enable EIP-1559 with the EVM, the following parameters should be set :

 - NoBaseFee should be false
 - EnableHeight should be set to a positive integer >= upgrade height.
   It defines at which height the chain starts the base fee adjustment
 - LondonBlock evm's param should be set to a positive integer >= upgrade height.
-  It defines at which height the chain start to accept EIP1559 transactions
+  It defines at which height the chain starts to accept EIP-1559 transactions.

 #### Calculation